mbakhoff/htmlbasic8/readme.md

 ## Web services overview

 Many larger web apps have a public API that lets you use their functionality.
-Most APIs use the an architectural style called *REST*.
+Most APIs use an architectural style called *REST*.
 In *REST*, the API exposes different resources of the web app (such as users or forum threads) on corresponding URLs.
 The API consumer can access and change the resources using regular HTTP methods: *GET*, *POST*, *PUT* and *DELETE*.
 Most modern APIs return data in the *JSON* format in the response.